DCsunset/LFReader/README.md

 Finally, use your favorite web server to serve the frontend files (`frontend/dist`) and set up the reverse proxy to pass routes prefixed by `/api` to backend.
 If archiving is enabled (default), make sure the archives directory is served at `/archives`.

+### Others

+This repo also provide a backend CLI tool `lfreader_lookup` to look up an archived resource file in a database.

 ## Configuration